Spring Forward Stew, Beef, Feast

-- 18 to 24 small white onions (1” in diameter, you can purchase these peeled)
+- 18 to 24 pearl or small white onions (you can purchase these peeled)

 - 1 tablespoon ghee

 - Drop the onions into boiling water, bring rapidly back to boil for several seconds to loosen the skins.
 Drain.
 Peel carefully so as not to disturb the onion layers.
 To prevent onions from bursting while cooking, pierce a cross ¼ inch deep in the root ends.
 Or, skip this step and purchase pre-peeled pearl onions!
 Place in one layer in a heavy saucepan; add the ghee and salt and enough water to come halfway up, cover and simmer very slowly for 20 to 30 minutes, or until onions are tender.
 Set aside, saving cooking liquid to add to the beef stew sauce just before serving.

-- 5-6 large carrots, scrubbed, cut in half lengthwise, and cut again into sticks
+- 5 to 6 large carrots, scrubbed, cut in half lengthwise, and cut again into sticks

-- Preheat oven to 375° Toss cut up carrots with the olive oil, a few good pinches of sea salt, and a few grinds of pepper.
+- Preheat oven to 375℉.
+Toss carrots with the olive oil, a few good pinches of sea salt, and a few grinds of pepper.

-- Roast in a single layer, on a large baking sheet, for 30 minutes
+- Arrange in in a single layer on a large baking sheet and roast for 30 minutes or until fork tender.